Journey into Disaster

 There is a knocking again: “Plonk, plonk, plonk.”

 The seconds pass, and I am still unable to act.
 However, my alarm bells are ringing.
 Come to yourself at last!
-Something is wrong — completly wrong!
+Something is wrong — completely wrong!

 The light and shadow play from the flashlights turns the Situation into eerily surreal.

-My inner voice is roaring.
-The overheated room, the sleeping children, the people outside, the flickering lights in front of the room and the knocking on the door.
+My inner voice is roaring: The overheated room, the sleeping children, the people outside, the flickering lights in front of the room and the knocking on the door.
 Wake up.
-Here is something wrong.
-Crazy wrong!
+There is something wrong.

-I remember me, all the time today there was those negative vibrations.
+I remember, all the time today I had those negative vibrations.
 That kind of gloomy and bad previsions!

 By pressing the button, the watch shows 10:15 p.m.

 “No, it is definitely too late for visitors,“ I’m talking to myself.

 Sam had text messages with his older sister today.
 Maybe she wanted to visit us at the hotel.
 Sam’s sister lives here in Tugalm City and her origin is — like the five boys who are with me today — the village, which we came from this morning.
 I know the sister from the remote village and also all her family very well.
 I am a welcome guest in the village and live there temporarily.
 The village is idyllically located on the calm river that flows into the Pacific Ocean.